Protein crystallization: A molecular view going from solution to crystal

-Methods of protein crystallization
+Methods

 Vapor diffusion

 Vapor diffusion is the most commonly employed method of protein crystallization.
 In this method, droplets containing purified protein, buffer, and precipitant are allowed to equilibrate with a larger reservoir containing similar buffers and precipitants in higher concentrations.
 Initially, the droplet of protein solution contains comparatively low precipitant and protein concentrations, but as the drop and reservoir equilibrate, the precipitant and protein concentrations increase in the drop.
 If the appropriate crystallization solutions are used for a given protein, crystal growth occurs in the drop.
 This method is used because it allows for gentle and gradual changes in concentration of protein and precipitant concentration, which aid in the growth of large and well-ordered crystals.

 Vapor diffusion can be performed in either hanging-drop or sitting-drop format.
 Hanging-drop apparatus involve a drop of protein solution placed on an inverted cover slip, which is then suspended above the reservoir.
 Sitting-drop crystallization apparatus place the drop on a pedestal that is separated from the reservoir.
 Both of these methods require sealing of the environment so that equilibration between the drop and reservoir can occur.